 CAE Item-Writing Committee.
 This committee is responsible for drafting proposed CAE exam items on an ongoing basis and coding each item to an appropriate reference.
 The Item-Writing Committee currently meets in person three times each year.

 CAE Professional Conduct Committee.
 The PCC is responsible for investigating, deliberating, and bringing to resolution, according to the CAE Rules and Policies [PDF], all complaints against certificants.
 The PCC meets as necessary, usually by conference call.

-Communication Section Council.
-The Communication Section Council serves as a support to communications professionals in the association and nonprofit industry by collecting and disseminating best practices and providing resources and tools in the areas of print and electronic publishing, online communication, public relations, media relations, and presentations.
-The groups meets in person twice a year.Learn more about the Communication Section
+Communication Professionals Advisory Council.
+The Communication Professionals Advisory Council serves as a support to communications professionals in the association and nonprofit industry by collecting and disseminating best practices and providing resources and tools in the areas of print and electronic publishing, online communication, public relations, media relations, and presentations.
+The groups meets in person twice a year.Learn more about the Communication Professionals Community

-Component Relations Section Council.
-The Component Relations Section Council guides and recommends content for ASAE's Component Relations Section related to chapter, affiliate, section, and other component relations and management issues.
-This group requires two face-to-face meetings each year.Learn more about the Component Relations Section
+Component Relations and Volunteer Management Professionals Advisory Council.
+The Component Relations and Volunteer Management Professionals Advisory Council guides and recommends content for ASAE's Component Relations and Volunteer Management Professionals Community related to chapter, affiliate, section, and other component relations and management issues.
+This group requires two face-to-face meetings each year.Learn more about the Component Relations and Volunteer Management Professionals Community

 Development Committee.
 The ASAE Foundation Development Committee supports the work of the ASAE Foundation by raising awareness about the value of the foundation and its research and identifying and securing financial resources within the association community.
 Committee members leverage their professional relationships and affiliations to solicit donations directly from individuals, organizations, and for-profit companies.